 The film “Where’s My Roy Cohn?” describes the backdrop to this exchange in detail.
 Attorney Roy Cohn served as a chief counsel to Senator Joseph McCarthy in the 1950s.
 (It should be noted that Cohn would later become a leading mob attorney, represented Donald Trump for years, and once claimed he considered Trump to be his best friend.)

-Watch the hearing below and read the transcript of the full exchange.
+Read the transcript of the full exchange.

 Here are some suggested questions for reflection on the topic of McCarthyism: